 Upon reading an early draft of The Great Gatsby, Maxwell Perkins expressed a visceral disgust toward Tom Buchanan: “I should know him if I met him on the street and I should avoid him.”
 Swollen with arrogance, proud of his unearned authority, Tom strides around spouting half-chewed climate change theories (“It seems that pretty soon the earth’s going to fall into the sun—or wait a minute—it’s just the opposite—the sun’s getting colder every year”) and racist ideologies (“[I]f we don’t look out the white race will be—will be utterly submerged.
 It’s all scientific stuff; it’s been proved.”)
 Tom, like Trump, can’t keep his hands off women; in fact his meaty paws do more than grope.
 Recall Daisy’s broken pinky finger; Myrtle’s broken nose.
 Contrast those images with Gatsby’s hands stretching out in aspiration toward that green light at the end of Daisy’s dock.
 Because Jay Gatsby is above all else a dreamer he could never endorse an ignorant brute like Tom Buchanan/Donald Trump.
 Despite the fact that Hillary, like Daisy, “isn’t commensurate to his capacity for wonder,” Gatsby would have voted for Hillary Clinton.

--- Maureen Corrigan is the author of So We Read On: How The Great Gatsby Came to Be and Why It Endures.
-She is Critic in Residence in the Department of English at Georgetown University.Most INTERESTING FINDS on Amazon]
+— Maureen Corrigan is the author of So We Read On: How The Great Gatsby Came to Be and Why It Endures.
+She is Critic in Residence in the Department of English at Georgetown University.Up to 70% off on Hottest Amazon Deals]